Dallas Tanker Truck Accident Lawyers

 If you get into an accident with a tanker truck, there’s more than just the collision you need to worry about.
 Although you could suffer physical harm from the crash itself, there are other factors you should understand to avoid additional injuries.

 - Chemical Leaks: Most tanker crashes result in cargo spills or leaks.
-If it’s a toxic substance or flammable chemical, you could suffer severe burns or get hurt in an explosion.
-You should maintain a safe distance from the commercial vehicle involved in your accident while you’re waiting for law enforcement to arrive.
+If it’s a toxic substance or flammable chemical, you could suffer severe burns or hurt in an explosion.
+You should maintain a safe distance from the commercial vehicle involved in your accident while waiting for law enforcement to arrive.

 - Fires and explosions: A fire or explosion can occur after a tanker truck collides with another vehicle, telephone pole, or stationary object.
 These events can increase the risk of severe injuries and fatalities.
 If the chemicals explode, anyone in its path could suffer burns or get hit with flying debris.